vrimar/construct-ui/src/components/query-list/query-list.md

 @example QueryListExample

 @## Controlled mode
 The QueryList can be used in a controlled mode by passing a `query` and/or `activeIndex` attribute.
 When the `query` attribute is defined, the `onQueryChange` callback is invoked to change the input search value.
-Similarly, if `activeIndex` is define, the `onActiveItemChange` is called whenever the active index is to be updated.
+Similarly, if `activeIndex` is defined, the `onActiveItemChange` is called whenever the active index is to be updated.
 @example QueryListControlledExample

 @## QueryList Attrs